MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 ---
-title: Deploy a phishing-resistant passwordless authentication deployment in Microsoft Entra ID
+title: Plan a phishing-resistant passwordless authentication deployment in Microsoft Entra ID
 description: Detailed guidance to deploy passwordless and phishing-resistant authentication for organizations that use Microsoft Entra ID.

 ms.service: entra-id